When To Go to the Hospital in Labor - Baby Chick

 1. Make Sure You Didn’t Pee Yourself

 Many women rush to the hospital because they think their water has broken.
 The nurses then test to make sure it’s amniotic fluid.
 And the test comes back negative, saying it isn’t amniotic fluid.
 Instead, it is, more than likely, just urine.
 If this happens to you, don’t be embarrassed.
-You aren’t the first woman to have this happen; you certainly won’t be the last.11,16
+You aren’t the first woman to experience this; you certainly won’t be the last.11,16

 To make sure that your water truly broke, here’s what you can do:11,16